chisui/dakka/thesis/main.md

 # Fundamentals

-## Actors
+## Actor Model

-Actors in the traditional actor model may only perform one of three actions in response to receiving a message:
+The Actor Model is a way of modeling concurrent computation where the primitive of computation is called an actor.
+A finite set of Actors that can communicate which each other is an Actor System.
+Actors can be sent messages and are characterized by the way they respond to these Messages.
+In Response to a message an Actor may:

-1. Send a finite number of messages to other actors.
+1. Send a finite number of messages to other actors inside the same Actor System.
-2. Create a finite number of new actors.
+2. Add a finite number of new Actors to the Actor System.
 3. Designate the behavior to be used for the next message it receives.

+The Actor Model keeps these definitions very abstract.
+As a result of that aspect like identifying actors inside an Actor System and message ordering become implementation details.

 ## Akka

+Akka is an implementation of the Actor Model written in Scala for the JVM.
+In akka some design decisions where made while implementing the Actor Model that turned out to be very useful.
+In particular it enforces a strict order on messages.
+For every pair of actors in the Actor System it is ensured that messages from one of those Actors to the other are handled in the same order they where sent.

 ## Cloud Haskell